 The toughest part of it is that I had a better day today.
 I’ve said for the past several weeks that you should watch the guy who can adapt and make changes.
 I was able to do that but it wasn’t enough.
 I couldn’t make up the weight.
 The small fish I caught yesterday killed me.
 There’s no way around that, and there’s no excuses.

 I wish I could tell you there’s a lesson in this but there really isn’t.
 I didn’t need this to happen to me to teach me that a bad day can ruin a tournament.
 That’s a given.
 I mean, I said just the other day in this column that you can’t win a tournament in one day but you can lose one.
-And, I said that was never truer than on the
+And, I said that was never truer than on the Red River in a Bassmaster Classic.
+Do I need to say anything else?
+Not!

 I’m tired, man.
 I’m going to bed.
 Tomorrow is another day.
 I’ll give you more details in a column either tomorrow or Monday and maybe a little analysis about the final day.